 Almost anyone with a marketable skill can find a good-paying job in Nashville.
 This trend is expected to continue for at least the next 10 years, with opportunities especially robust for healthcare, IT, and design/media specialists.
 Average incomes on the city's west side are higher than in areas east of downtown.

 The average age of Nashville residents is around 33, much younger than the national average of 40.
 This means the Nashville real estate market contains a larger than average number of young families, and given the strong job market, these adults and their children will contribute to housing demand for years to come.

-Nashville was ranked the fastest growing large metropolitan area in the United States in 2017.
-This is in no small part due to its high rankings in various quality of life surveys such as U.S. News and World Report.
-That publication ranked Nashville the eleventh best place to live in the country, giving it high marks on desirability and value.
+Nashville was ranked the fastest-growing large metropolitan area in the United States in 2017.
+This is in no small part due to its high rankings in various quality-of-life surveys such as U.S. News and World Report.
+That publication ranked Nashville the 17th best place to live in America in 2020-2021 — giving it high marks on desirability and value.

 4. Known Redevelopment Opportunities

 Redevelopment can be hit and miss since you can’t be sure a waterfront area or community slated for revitalization goes up in value.
 One benefit of the Nashville housing market is that there are known areas of redevelopment where returns are nearly certain.
 The area around the future professional sports stadium comes to mind.
 East Nashville is gentrifying, as well.